scottnmarkley/scottnmarkley.github.io/Projects/suburbs.md

  </p>

 In my earliest work as part of this overall project, I dug into that first case I noticed: the Frazier Street Apartments in Roswell.
-This work appeared in *Southeastern Geographer*[https://www.jstor.org/stable/26233815].
+This work appeared in [*Southeastern Geographer*](https://www.jstor.org/stable/26233815).